HomeTop HeadlinesBeloved Rock Legend Gone at 76

 Beloved Rock Legend Gone at 76

-Dennis Locorriere, co-founder and lead vocalist of the 1970s soft rock group Dr. Hook, died after a prolonged battle with kidney disease.
+Dennis Locorriere, co-founder and lead vocalist of the 1970s soft rock group Dr. Hook, died on Saturday, May 16, 2026, after a prolonged battle with kidney disease.
 He was 76 years old.

 Locorriere’s warm, soulful voice powered transatlantic hits including “Sylvia’s Mother,” “When You’re in Love with a Beautiful Woman” and “Sexy Eyes,” making Dr. Hook one of the era’s most commercially successful acts.